outdreamer/build-a-cure/docs/tasks/examples.md

 	          - filter by functions with a high number of inputs

 	  2. start with standardized problem definition
-	    - apply structure interface: apply structures to problem
+	    - apply structure interface: apply structural interface to problem
 	    - find/generate/build relevant solution automation workflows
 	      - generate a structure of relevant solution automation workflows to execute
 	        - tree of solution automation workflows